anezatra/instasploit/README.md

 - stories         Download user's stories
 - tagged          Get list of users tagged by target
 - wcommented      Get a list of user who commented target's photos
 - wtagged         Get a list of user who tagged target
+- scrapper        Get all data of the target with Dorks
 - tlikes          Get the likes of the entered person
 - tcommnets       Get comments made by the entered person
 - tfwilikes       Get posts that target followers like